gvko/db-migrator-distributed/README.md

 The tool is safely executing migrations among distributed, synchronously launched server instances, by acquiring a greedy lock on a migration table.

+### Production tested

+The tool has been tested and currently used in production env of one project.

+It has been successfully tested with up to 6 simultaneously deployed instances.

+Currently only tested with Postgres sequelize connection.

 # Getting started

 1. Install the package: